tensorpack/tensorpack/README.md

 Neural Network Toolbox on TensorFlow

 See some [examples](examples) to learn about the framework.
-You can train them and reproduce the performance... not just to see how to write code.
+They're not only for demonstration of the framework -- you can train them and reproduce the results in papers.

 + [DoReFa-Net: training binary / low bitwidth CNN on ImageNet](examples/DoReFa-Net)
 + [ResNet for ImageNet/Cifar10/SVHN classification](examples/ResNet)